 All Survey Methodology is based upon HSE document HSG 264 - Asbestos: The Survey Guide.
-All surveyors are experienced British Occupational Hyglene Society (BOHS) P402 qualified surveyors with extensive Surveying & Refurbishment Project experience specific to Sandwell MBC's managed housing stock.
+All surveyors are experienced British Occupational Hygiene Society (BOHS) P402 qualified surveyors with extensive Surveying & Returbishment Project experience specific to Sandwell MBC's managed housing stock.

 The person or persons using this report to programme refurbishment work on site are assumed to be competent & experienced in the field of domestic refurbishment projects & have suitable & sufficient asbestos awareness to understand the scope of this report & apply it to the project.
-All fade operatives working on site are also expected to have relevant asbestos awareness training & experience.
+All trade operatives working on site are also expected to have relevant asbestos awareness training & experience.
 IF IN DOUBT STOP & ASK!
 Please ensure the report covers the areas that you need to work on.

-SHAPE: Sandwell MBC's inlegrated IOT solution holds the Company Asbestos Register.
-The Asbestos Register is integrated to a survey report be ensure that ACM's in tamilar properties are considered where relevant.
-The Register holds that and the abestos survey report be ensure that ACM's in tamilar during Refursitionment & Demotion programmes as well as Reparate activities for the past 11 years.
-The abestos function to a survey areas such as Cavity Walls, Floor Voids etc these will be highlighted within the report.
-The interrogation of the Company Asbestos Register complements the survey & report process it does not substitute the Refurbishment & Demotion Davity.
+SHAPE: Sandwell MBC's integrated ICT solution holds the Company Asbestos Register.
+The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACM's in similar properties are considered where relevant.
+The Register holds details for all suspected or confirmed ACM's load during Redunbishment & Demolition programmes as well as Register activities for the past 11 years.
+If potential ACM's have been identified within difficult to survey areas such as Cavity Walls, Floor Volds of those will be inhighted within the report.
+The interrogation of the Company Asbestos Register complicits for survey areas for the past 11 years.
+If potential ACM's nave been identified within difficult to survey areas such as Cavity Walls, Floor Volds of those will be inhighted within the report.
+The interrogation of the Company Asbestos Register complicates the survey is report process it does not suchibitate the Redurbishment's a Demolition Survey.

-Void Properties - The Building Surveying team who undertake Refurbishment & Demoitton Asbestos Surveys also undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Themai Insulation & Fire Integrity Assessments to a representative percentage of the void turn over.
+Void Properties - The Building Surveying team who undertake Refurbishment & Demoition Assessors Surveys also undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Integrity Assessments to a representative percentage of the void turn over.